panoptic-labs/docs/docs/developers/V1.0/libraries/library.Errors.md

 ```

 ### CollateralTokenAlreadyInitialized
-CollateralTracker: collateral token has already been initialized
+CollateralTracker: Collateral token has already been initialized

 ```solidity